jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### How accurate is watch-based navigation?

 Almost perfectly accurate in theory, and plenty accurate in practice.
-You can reasonably expect to limit your maximum error to 4° using solar noon, or to 8° using solar _mean_ noon.
-As with any other reverse equatorial sundial, accuracy depends primarily on your identification of local solar noon and on fairly good alignment of your watch dial with the equatorial plane.
+You can reasonably expect to limit your maximum error to 4°.<sup>e</sup> As with any other reverse equatorial sundial, accuracy depends primarily on your identification of local solar noon and on fairly good alignment of your watch dial with the equatorial plane.

+<sup>e</sup> Assuming an accurate solar noon.
+Add 4° if using _solar MEAN noon_.
+The distinction is given below.
+{:.tangent}

 #### Solar-noon error